betterscientificsoftware/bssw.io/CuratedContent/AiCodingAgentsWhatWorks.md

 * Resolving merge conflicts
 * Addressing pull request feedback
 * Fixing minor bugs
-* Making small infrastructure changes (e.g., Terraform, Helm)
+* Making small infrastructure changes
 * Performing database migrations
 * Fixing and expanding test coverage
 * Building small new applications from scratch

-At the end of the presentation, the presenters fielded a number of questions that provided a great deal of more useful information.
+At the end of the presentation, the presenters fielded a number of questions that provided a great deal of useful information.
 Some of the more interesting questions and answers include:

 * **Q:** How to keep agents within organizational context (e.g., avoiding GPL licenses)?